Thailand, Cambodia & Laos

 Day

-Sixteen: Feb 18/Mar 9 - After breakfast we are transported to the airport for flights back to Bangkok where guests
+transported in the afternoon to the airport for flights back to Bangkok where guests can meet their onward

 flights home.